NTUEEboy/flaskrrr-and-tests/README.md

 # flaskrrr-and-tests
-login example for interview only
+Web login system and API/UI tests
 ## QuickStart
 No one likes looooong README, so let's begin:
 ### Version